 of photographs of the unprotected MEDs in the study reports for product testing.

 It is believed that this will assist in specification of the experimental

 visual end point.
 The addition also includes a proposal for a new standardised scale

 All of the above are provisional and subject to final agreement.
 The development of

-the next version of the document will proceed during 2017 and is likely to be
+the next version of the document has proceeded during 2018 and is likely to be